mscribellito/retool-google-cloud/README.md

 # Self-hosted Retool on Google Cloud

-Deploy a single, self-hosted [Retool](https://retool.com/) instance on a VM in Google Cloud.
+Retool is a low-code platform for building internal apps from different data sources.
+It can also be self-hosted for compliance and on-premises purposes.
+Deploy a single, self-hosted [Retool](https://retool.com/) instance with automated install on a VM in Google Cloud.

 ## Config